phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [power-on self-test]: https://en.wikipedia.org/wiki/Power-on_self-test

 On x86, there are two firmware standards: the “Basic Input/Output System“ (**[BIOS]**) and the newer “Unified Extensible Firmware Interface” (**[UEFI]**).
-The BIOS standard is old and outdated, but simple and well-supported on any x86 machine since the 1980s.
+The BIOS standard is outdated and not standardized, but relatively simple and supported on almost any x86 machine since the 1980s.
-UEFI, in contrast, is more modern and has much more features, but also more complex.
+UEFI, in contrast, is more modern and has much more features, but also more complex and only runs on fairly recent hardware (built since ~2012).

 [BIOS]: https://en.wikipedia.org/wiki/BIOS
 [UEFI]: https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface